SMATechnologies/hycu-webservciestemplate/README.md

     - [[Hycu-Target01-Uuid]] : for your 1st Hycu Target...

 # Instructions
-- Download the .json file
+- Download the template file (.json)
-- Create your Opcon job Type = Windows or Linux, Sub-type = Web Services and name it.
+- Create your Opcon job Type = Windows or Linux, Sub-type = **Web Services** and name it.
-- Import Template, choose your .json
+- Import Template, choose your template (.json)
 - On Variable tab, check if variables are set according your environment.
 - Set any other variable required (OpCon Properties are supported).
 - On Steps tab, Step1 in your job, check the body json, and modify it if need.
 - On Steps tab, last step, Response subtab, adjust the poll times to match your hycu backup job durations.
 - On Failure Criteria tab, set the OK return code to 200.
 - Save your Job.

 # License
 Copyright 2019 SMA Technologies